ilrWebServices/ilr-website/docs/development.md

     6. Create a pull request using the github interface.
     7. Update your local code with the requested changes/updates, then push to origin again and add another comment to the pull request.
     8. Repeat until the pull request is ready to be merged.
 The project lead is generally responsible for merging and then deleting the branch.
+    9. Deploy the CSS to [featuretest](/docs/featuretest.md) if you are able to compile it, or request that a team member do it if not.
+    10. Run any required updates on the feeaturetest environment.
-    9. Once the project lead has deployed the code to Acquia, the project lead will either deliver the story in Tracker, or will ask you to deliver it along with any relevant comments/instructions so that the Project Manager can test it.
+    11. Once the feature is deployed to featuretest, the project lead will either deliver the story in Tracker, or will ask you to deliver it along with any relevant comments/instructions so that the Project Manager and/or stakeholders can test it.

+## Featuretest

+As noted above, as of June, 2015, pull requests get deployed to their own environment at branch-[branchname].ilr.featuretest.org.
+See [additional documentation](/docs/featuretest.md) if applicable.

 ## Choosing Contributed Modules